 - You are completely focused on your screen, the rest of the world being locked out for the duration of the flight.

 That being said, there are a lot of reasons to both buy and not buy FPV goggles for your drone.
+But, if you find them to bee a bit too expensive for your budget, we suggest that you check out our article about cheap FPV goggles, where you can find more affordable models.

 If you are interested in them and you feel that they would be a great addition as well as a massive improvement to your flight experience, then you might get a lot of enjoyment out of them.